raul-it0o0/dna-matcher/README.md

 - A GUI, that allows users to input the files required and that will make the application  way more intuitive
 - Using specialized file formats to store the DNA sequences, such as the [FASTA file format](https://en.wikipedia.org/wiki/FASTA_format).
 - Storing DNA sequences in an embedded database, for faster retrieval and to not require the user to manually input the files each time.

+## Known issues
+- If compiled on a Windows machine, the executables cannot be ran in UNIX-based terminals (e.g. Git Bash).
+  The executables must be ran in the Windows Command Prompt or PowerShell.
+  - The application **should** work on a Linux-based machine.
+It has been tested on WSL (Windows Subsystem for Linux) and it works as expected.